Just follow our step-by-step guide to creating a vegetable garden from scratch. We will cover topics including...

-If you are creating a vegetable garden plot from scratch and have never done it before, you probably have many questions.
+If you are putting in a vegetable garden plot from scratch and have never done it before, you probably have many questions.
 How big should I make the garden?
 What tools do I need?
 How deep should I dig?
 Sit back and relax.
 We've got some answers for you.

 The first step in creating a vegetable garden is site selection.
 The most important factor in selecting the right garden site is sunlight.
 You need a spot that gets a minimum of 5-6 hours of direct sunlight daily.
 Ideally, your garden should be created on a flat spot of land.
 Sometimes this is not possible.
 A gentle slope is ok.
 If you have the choice between a shady, flat spot or a sunny location on a slope, always choose the sunny spot on the slope.
 Additionally, you don't want to choose a location that is at the bottom of a slope.
 Water runs downhill and your nice, sunny, flat garden plot might be flooded before spring is over.
 Also, try and choose a spot that is far enough away from large trees.
 If you start digging up your yard and run into a bunch of thick tree roots, you are too close to the tree and should think about creating a vegetable garden a different location.
 Have a good spot in mind?
 Great.
 We'll move on to the next step in a moment.
 If you have surveyed your property and determined that no good site exists for creating a vegetable garden, you still have options -